GordonsToolsBlog is reader-supported. When you buy through our links, we may earn a commission at no cost to you.

 Although the material is lightweight, it is still durable.
 This hammer is sure to last you a few years.
 And the best thing about this utensil is its anti-jam magazine.
 The most annoying thing about using any stapling device is that the staples tend to jumble and jam the whole tool.
 This anti-jam mechanism ensures you won’t have to face this annoyance and will be able to work without stopping.

 But this mechanism also makes it harder for you to reload the tacker.
-After sticking the new set of staples into the magazine you will find yourself putting a lot of force and effort in closing the loading area.
+After sticking the new set of staples into the magazine you will find yourself putting a lot of force and effort into closing the loading area.
 This is almost as annoying as the jamming.
-Therefore, just like with all hammers this one is also not very precise but is used for more general stapling.
+Therefore, just like with all staple hammers this one is also not very precise but is used for more general stapling.

-Buyer’s Guide: All You Need To Know About The Staple Guns
+Staple Guns 101: All You Need To Know About The Staple Guns

-When it comes to buying a stapling gun, your primary concern is what kind of staples you will be using it with.
+When it comes to buying a stapling gun, your primary concern is what type of staples you will be using it with.
 Different staples have different capabilities and are used to fasten materials more suited to them.
 Heavy-duty construction uses staples with a wide shape, while narrower ones are used in projects like fences or cabinets.
 Then there are fine wire staples that are utilized in delicate applications like working with cloth and foam.

 Most staples facilitate medium-sized staples.
 Make sure to analyze what kind of work you intend to complete with your staple gun and choose a staple size.
 And the gun you end up purchasing should be compatible with that staple, or else your purchase will be futile.